 That is 12 pieces in total : canteens were sold with an even number of items of the same species but, here, there’s a spoon missing.
 It would then be theoretically possible to obtain 7g of silver per item (84 /12=7).
 That is to say 11×7=77g for all the remaining ones.

 But maybe not.

-A spoon isn’t shaped like a fork : it has more surface to cover therefore more silver had to be used to do so.
-Besides, silversmiths in the early 1950s produced a very important amount of « 84g » canteens but a complete set also include dessert spoons, knives and a ladle (the only odd item).
+A spoon isn’t shaped like a fork : it has more surface to cover, therefore more silver had to be used to do so.
+Besides, silversmiths in the early 1950s produced a very important amount of« 84g » canteens, but a complete set also includes dessert spoons, knives and a ladle (the only odd item).
 I’m feeling generous : let’s forget about the knives.
-The blade is never a silvered one and 1950s taste is not to metallic handles anymore.
+The blade is never a silvered one, and 1950s taste is not to metallic handles any more.

 Our estimate basis might be even more incorrect than anticipated.
-If the set in incomplete, lacking not only one item but entire species, we have to divide the amount of silver between not 12 but 18 (6 forks, 6 table spoons, 6 dessert spoons).
-And one more time, it will eventually be false : a dessert spoon takes less amount of silver to be coated than a fork than uses less than a table spoon that is a lightweight compared to a ladle.
+If the set in incomplete, lacking not only one item but an entire species, we have to divide the amount of silver between not 12 but 18 (6 forks, 6 tablespoons, 6 dessert spoons).
+And one more time, it will eventually be false : a dessert spoon takes less amount of silver to be coated than a fork than uses less than a tablespoon that is a lightweight compared to a ladle.

 Let’s not forget about the ladle.
 One mustn’t forget about the ladle.

 Puzzling, isn’t it ?

 Without access to one of the S.F.A.M. catalogue that would allow us to be sure it’s complete, we must assume it isn’t.
 As far as the amount of silver is concerned, one cannot consider the items separately.
 You may now begin to understand why, in this case, a full set has more financial values than an incomplete one.